Bernardino Porfirio da Leccio

 Simon Swynfen Jervis and Dudley Dodd, Roman Splendour, English Arcadia: The English Taste for Pietre Dure and the Sixtus Cabinet at Stourhead, London, 2015, p.
 50

-Furniture History Society Volume LVI for the year 2020, the Alexandrine table by Simon Swinfen Jervis, Page 84-85/104 Fig.2.
+The Journal of the Furniture History Society.
+Volume VI for the year 2020.
+The Alexandrine table by Simon Swinfen Jervis.
+Pag.84-85 Figure 2.pag.104 note 8.

 COMPARATIVE LITERATURE

-Giorgio Vasari, Le vite de' più eccellenti pittori, scultori et architettori, vol. 3, Florence, 1568 Ulisse Aldrovandi, Itinerarium Florentiae, 1586, unpublished manuscript, Bologna University Library, MS 136/11
+Giorgio Vasari, Le vite de' più eccellenti pittori, scultori et architetti, vol. 3, Florence, 1568 Ulisse Aldrovandi, Itinerarium Florentiae, 1586, unpublished manuscript, Bologna University Library, MS 136/11

 John Fleming, ‘Art Dealing in the Risorgimento II’, The Burlington Magazine, vol. 121, no. 917 (Aug., 1979), pp. 492-494+497-500+502-508